ArtaNdrecajDushi/testing-conflicts2/test.md

-Change this line.
+Modify this line.
-Delete this line.
+Don't delete this line.
 Leave thus line alone.

+Adding e different line on a different place.